WICG/bfcache-not-restored-reason/NotRestoredReason.md

 In order not to expose any new cross-origin information, when a cross-origin frame exists in the frame tree, this API will only report whether or not the cross-origin subtree blocked BFCache, and its frame attibutes.

-As explained in [Example3](https://github.com/rubberyuzu/bfcache-not-retored-reason/blob/main/NotRestoredReason.md#example-3-cross-origin-subtree) in this explainer, when the frame tree contains a cross-origin subtree, we mask the subtree information; we will not show specific reasons that blocked BFCache and only report that this subtree blocked BFCache.
+As explained in [Example3](https://github.com/rubberyuzu/bfcache-not-retored-reason/blob/main/NotRestoredReason.md#example-3-cross-origin-subtree) in this explainer, when the frame tree contains a cross-origin subtree, we mask the subtree information; we will not show specific reasons that blocked BFCache and only report whether or not this subtree blocked BFCache.

 NotRestoredReasons will be part of window.performance, and this is not accessible from cross-origin subframes.
 This is reported only to the top main frame.